Ch0pin/medusa/README.md

 ### ChangeLog:

+**07/02/2021:**

+- **Medusa agent** was modified to include certificate set up functionality as well as a floating mod
+- Burp Certificate installation
+- Transparent proxy set up

 **27/11/2020:**

 Feature added according to which the user can search for code snippets that may later imported to the current session.